France’s go-slow coronavirus vaccination strategy backfires

 “Getting vaccinated is becoming more complicated than buying a car,” he said on France-2 television.

 In France, a country of 67 million people, only 516 people were vaccinated in the first six days, according to the French Health Ministry.
+Health Minister Olivier Veran promised that by the end of Monday, “several thousand” people will have been vaccinated, with the tempo picking up through the week — but that still leaves France well behind its neighbors.

 Germany’s first-week total surpassed 200,000 and Italy’s was over 100,000 — and even those countries are under fire for being too slow to protect the public from a pandemic that has killed more than 1.8 million people worldwide.

 The U.S. and China, meanwhile, have vaccinated millions.
 Britain on Monday became the first nation in the world to start giving people shots of the Oxford-AstraZeneca vaccine, so the U.K. now has two approved vaccines to use.